maciejstanek/meta-dpgen/README.md

 Prerequisites
 -------------

 The project was build on Ubuntu 18.04 LTS.
-About 50GB of free space is required to store all the necessary build files.
+About 40GB of free space is required to store all the necessary build files.
+Build speed is heavily influenced by the number of cores, so the more powerful CPU the better.

 Tutorial
 --------